 Let’s see 2 different methods to make the Parotta:

 - Give the dough a light covering with 1 teaspoon oil (more the better) and spread it all over the surface.
 You can also sprinkle some flour.
+This is only if you want to get many layers.

 - Starting from the side opposite to you, start pleating the dough.
 It’s a bit difficult to explain…will post a video soon!!
 But, let me still try.
 Pick the dough from the opposite side, fold it in without dropping the dough and pleat it back and forth to stack it neatly.